Josh Rojas Preview, Player Props: Mariners vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.48).
+- The Mets' 4.47 team ERA ranks 18th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.